 Other formats improve on JPEG's capabilities in regards to compression, but are not available on every browser:

 - JPEG-XR — created by Microsoft and only available in Internet Explorer and EdgeHTML based Edge.
-Doesn't support progressive display and the image decoding is not hardware accellerated and therefore resource intensive on the browser's main thread.
+Doesn't support progressive display and the image decoding is not hardware accelerated and therefore resource-intensive on the browser's main thread.
+Progressive JPEG above-the-fold is that they render progressively (hence the name), meaning the user sees a low-resolution version that gains clarity as the image downloads, rather than the image loading at full resolution top-to-bottom or even only rendering once completely downloaded.

 - JPEG2000 — once to be successor to JPEG but only supported in Safari.
 Doesn't support progressive display either.